 2. Cities & Major Hotels Are Your Best Bet

-The three times I ate meat in Central Asia, it was in a small remote town or a dodgy restaurant on the side of the road.
+The most difficult times for me were in a small remote towns, dodgy road side restaurant, or a homestay where my host only spoke Kazak and Russian.
 In cities, I had no problem.
 Capital cities have modern vegan or vegetarian options, and the menus are more diverse.
 The water quality also seems to be a bit better in the larger cities.
 Even outside of the capitals, most major cities or larger towns had decent options.
 So, if you are a vegan and are not willing to make any exceptions, I suggest you stick to larger cities – but where is the fun in that?

 Larger hotel chains that cater to westerners will have more veggie options.
 One of the more grand hotels, Mirzo Hotel, we stayed at in Tashkent even made us a vegetarian midnight snack.
-During our homestays, however, our hosts only gave us one option for most meals, and guess what meat was a large part of the menu.
-Learn say no, or accept their hospitality.
-For us enjoying our stay with a local was a bigger priority than strictly saying no to meat.
+During our homestays, however, our hosts only gave us one option for most meals, and guess what, meat was a large part of the menu.

 3. Prepare Yourself for Eating Some Meat (at least being served meat)

 I wrote an article a few years back that essentially said, “I will never eat meat as I travel and will instead use my reasons for vegetarianism as a talking point with locals about the climate and ethical impacts.”
 I was young and naive back then.
 I have since changed my tune as I realize that for starters, you can’t have a conversation with a lot of people due to language barriers.
 Also, eating local meat from a small hillside farmer in Central Asia is more sustainable then expecting fresh veggies to be flown in from around the world.
-Plus, there were a few times I asked my Russian speaking friend to ask them to remove the meat (as I don’t even like the taste) but it came with meat anyway.
-Lastly, when it comes down to deciding whether or not to shit my pants from eating vegetables or eating some meat, I will choose not to shit my pants.
+Plus, there were a few times I asked my Russian speaking friend to ask them to remove the meat (as I don’t even like the taste) but it came with meat anyway and I just picked it out.
+Many traditional dishes such as plov and laghman while cooked in fat, they don’t have a ton of meat on them.
+It was easy to pick around since I don’t even like the taste of red meat.

 I’ve set my expectations over time that traveling in certain areas requires me to go outside my comfort zone.
 Having this acceptance allowed me to go with the flow and not make a scene as I traveled through Central Asia.